brianzhou13/r/README.md

 - if you scroll all the way to the left to try and delete the first value... not working right now ** need a gate for it

+- Once you get to the bottom, the screen doesn't resize appropriately **